FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 .. image:: ./images/UserProfile.PNG

+You can now add your usual social media handles, like Facebook, Twitter, LinkedIn etc. to your user profile.
+We provide this for users that want to have the option of having other users contact them about their work on Simplifier.

+You can add these in your account settings, and you can view this directly from your own profile page.
+Your profile page can be found in the User Menu of your Portal dropdown.

 Shares
 """"""
 Your Shares page shows a list of all your personal Shares.
 From here you can also make a new Share by clicking on the ``+New`` button on the right.
 The Share feature is explained in more detail in the chapter on Share.